flaviotruzzi/flaviotruzzi.github.io/_posts/2016-11-06-least-squares.md

 The fitted ellipse (in red) is very close to the original one in blue.

 I hope you have enjoyed and that you now can predict the position of Ceres yourself!
+The full code used on the post is available [here](https://github.com/flaviotruzzi/flaviotruzzi.github.io/blob/master/assets/posts/least-squares/code.py){:target="_blank"}

 Cheers,